SekouD/mlconjug/README.rst

         :alt: Coverage Status

-A Python library to conjugate verbs of Romance languages using Machine Learning techniques.
+A Python library to conjugate verbs of Many languages using Machine Learning techniques.
-Any verb in one of the supported language can be conjugated as the module contains a Machine Learning model of how romance verbs behave.
+Any verb in one of the supported language can be conjugated as the module contains a Machine Learning model of how the verbs behave.
 Even completely new or made-up verbs can be successfully conjugated in this manner.
 The supplied pre-trained models are composed of: